BoredLunatic/histoire-vuetify-design-system/README.md

 You can customise what is displayed and also add styling for almost all sections.
 It currently utilise vuetify styling and components.

+## Disclaimer

+This plugin is still in development.

+## Current List of Templates

 Below is a list of the default variant templates the plugin can currently show:

 |    Template Name    |   Has Playground   |